About Art Museum

 Kishida Ryusei, Road Cut through a Hill, 1915, Important Cultural Property

-The main feature of the MoMAT is one of the largest collection in Japan comprising more than 13,000 items including Important Cultural Properties.
-It houses many Japanese masterpieces in various genres from the early 20th century to the present including works from abroad.
+The main feature of the MOMAT is one of the largest collection in Japan comprising more than 13,000 items including Important Cultural Properties.
+It houses many Japanese masterpieces in various genres from the end of the 19th century to the present day including works from abroad.
 In a turbulent age of Japan’s rapid modernization, artists continued to search for truly epoch-making expression between the traditional Japanese sense of beauty and a different culture in Western art.
 What masterpieces were created by their efforts?
-The MOMAT Collection in the collection galleries on the fourth to second floors presents in each exhibition period 200 pieces selected from our collection.
-It is the only exhibition in Japan giving you an insight into Japanese art over more than a century at a single stroke.
+The MOMAT Collection in the collection galleries on the fourth to second floors presents in each exhibition period about 200 pieces selected from our collection.
+It is one of the foremost exhibitions in Japan giving you an insight into Japanese art over more than a century at a single stroke.

-- MOMAT Collection: One of Japan’s largest collection exhibition presents 200 pieces selected from our collection comprising more than 13,000 works including Japanese- and Western-style paintings, prints, sculptures, photographs and videos.
-As the only exhibition in Japan giving you an insight into Japanese art in and after the twentieth century at a single stroke, it offers diverse ways of appreciating art by changing exhibits after every exhibition period, and by giving small thematic exhibitions.
+- MOMAT Collection: One of Japan’s largest collection exhibition presents about 200 pieces selected from our collection comprising more than 13,000 works including Japanese- and Western-style paintings, prints, sculptures, photographs and videos.
+As one of the foremost exhibitions in Japan giving you an insight into Japanese art in and after the end of the 19th century at a single stroke, it offers diverse ways of appreciating art by changing exhibits after every exhibition period, and by giving small thematic exhibitions.

 - Special exhibitions: Special exhibitions are given several times a year, including solo exhibitions of renowned artists and thematic shows shedding new light on the essence of society.